All Aging & Human Services offices are now open to the public.

 CALL 911 IF YOU HAVE A MEDICAL EMERGENCY!
 The MED-ACT business office is now open to the public, but customers are encouraged to continue to do business by phone or email where possible.
 Call 913-715-1950 or email [email protected].
 We accept patient payments online at emsbilling.com/patient.

 Mental Health business offices are now open to the public.
-In-person visitors to our buildings will go through a wellness screening at the door to confirm that they are fever and symptom free.
-Community members wanting to begin services should call our customer care center at 913-826-4200.
+In-person visitors to our buildings will check-in from their vehicle and go through a wellness screening before starting their appointment.
+Community members wanting to explore starting services can call our customer care center at 913-826-4200.
 If you are in crisis or caring for someone in crisis, please call our 24/7 crisis line at 913-268-0156.

 Current clients will receive information through their providers.
 We will continue to provide case management and clinical appointments through telehealth.